| The

 all 22 Arab countries combined - the advantage of the Internet revolution,

 in terms of the Arab-Israeli conflict, could well lie with the Palestinians.
+Within cyberspace there is a growing network of individuals and

 groups coalescing around the key demands for an end to Israeli occupation